 - Sexual issues

-Counselling takes place in a quiet and confidential space, on a one-to-one basis.
-You will be provided with an hour a week in which to talk about whatever you would like.
+Counselling takes place in a quiet and confidential space, on a one-to-one basis either online or in person.
+You will be provided with 50 minutes each week in which to talk about whatever you would like.
 You will be listened to with great care and attention, and over time, I will work with you to help you to think about yourself and your experiences.
 I am not there to advise or judge you.
 In time, you will hopefully build up trust in our therapeutic relationship and find yourself able to talk about the issues and feelings that are worrying you.

 Read here about some of the most common myths surrounding counselling.